SSWConsulting/SSW.Rules.Content/rules/appointments-throw-it-in-their-calendar/rule.md

 The better way to get an appointment with someone is to throw an appointment their way.
 You have a higher chance of it sticking if it appears in their calendar.
 You will be amazed at your success rate.
 That said, make sure you soften the appointment with something like “if there is a better time for you, let me know”.

+It is a good idea to send the appointment a few weeks out, it is less confronting and less demanding than finding a meeting in your calendar for the next day (or the same week).

 The obvious caveat is that you shouldn't send meeting requests to people who have no idea who you are, that's just spam in a different vehicle.